-The arts are a vibrant part of Springfield Central State High School life, and they are currently offered as four strands: Music, Visual Art, Dance and Drama, as well as Media from 2014.
+The Arts are a vibrant part of Springfield Central State High School life, and there are currently offered as four strands: Music, Visual Art, Dance and Drama, as well as Media Studies.

 Music in junior secondary focusses on the development of musicianship and practical performance skills on the piano, voice or guitar, in a variety of contexts.